FAQ

 To serve you better, we've assembled a list of our customers' most frequently asked questions.
 If you don't find your answer here, feel free to contact us.

-You may not have - the numbers on your meter may have been transposed or hard to read.
 You could possibly have a leaky toilet or faucet that's difficult to detect - visit this website for drip calculator: drinktap.org/Water-info/Water-Conservation/Drip-Calulator.
 Just call the office and we'll work with you to solve the problem!

 Yes.
 Be sure to check your watering schedule programming periodically.
 Power outages can affect some sprinkler timers, potentially causing increased water usage and higher water bills.
 If your sprinkler timer’s back-up battery is missing or dead, you may lose all of your program settings and the default settings on your timer will become active.
-The default program often doubles water usage and water bills.

 Make sure to check the settings on your sprinkler timer after a power outage.
 You may need to reprogram the timer and put in a fresh back-up battery.
 Changing the battery in your sprinkler timer every year, at the same time as you change your smoke alarm battery, can save you thousands of gallons of water usage.